Words of welcome:

 Has the EU's response to combatting terrorism been sufficient in the wake of the Paris and Brussels bombings?
 Should the EU create its own Central Intelligence Agency?
 What is the difference between the EU's mutual assistance clause of Article 42.7 TEU and NATO's Article 5?
 Germany is planning towards the creation of a 'European Defence Union'.
 Is this feasible and, if so, what would be its contours and mandate?
 Would the V4 countries buy into the plans?
 Can the EU provide a sense of security to its citizens?

 The freedom of movement and the right to equal treatment within the European Union - what does the British “Emergency Break” and the upcoming Mobility Package mean about it?
 The interpretations of rights - is the Basic Income idea an emancipatory idea that all citizens would benefit from?
 The translation of social justice into practice - how to argue and act for triangle of: progressive taxation system, increase of the taxes on the top 1% and fighting tax avoidance?
-The promise of a prosperous future for all - how to make Youth Guarantee work on the European, national and local levels?
+The promise of a prosperous future for all - how does the recent migration and refugee crisis impact the European dream?
+How to make Youth Guarantee work on the European, national and local levels?
 The horizon of social standards - how can the EU fight against growing precariousness within the labour market, while pursuing strategies of change towards Digital, Care and Green Economy?